It might seem early, but we are already compiling a list of Toy Runs around the nation and need your help.

 Brisbane Santa Ride: Riders muster at New Farm Park from 7.30am.
 All proceeds this year go to the Starlight Children’s Foundation.

-Ipswich: The Lockyer Branch of the Ulysses Club holds their 23rd annual toy run from 8am at the Winston Glades Shopping Centre, not Brassall as in previous years.
+Ipswich: The Lockyer Branch of the Ulysses Club holds their 23rd annual toy run from 8am at Brassall Shopping Centre.
 Remember not to throw lollies or high-five kids!

 Adelaide: The 41str Motorcycle Riders Association of SA Toy Run will be held at the Clipsal Track in Victoria at 11am Park, finishing with a fete on Callington Oval.